-Are you an agency executive officer or a real estate broker from another province or territory and now wish to practise in Québec?
-Here is how your qualifications could be recognized.
+Are you an agency executive officer or a real estate broker from another province, Canadian or territory or another country and wish to practise in Québec?
+Here is how your professional qualifications could be recognized.

-To promote the mobility of professionals practising outside of Québec, the OACIQ can issue licences to individuals who are qualified and authorized to engage in brokerage transactions (within the meaning of section 1 of the Real Estate Brokerage Act) in a province, state or territory where a mutual recognition agreement of professional qualifications has been concluded between its government and that of Québec.
+To promote the mobility of professionals practising outside of Québec, the OACIQ can issue licences to individuals who are qualified and authorized to engage in brokerage transactions (within the meaning of section 3.1 of the Real Estate Brokerage Act) in another province or Canadian territory.

-It is a principle provided for in the Canadian Free Trade Agreement (CFTA) by means of which workers' qualifications should be recognized to facilitate mobility between provinces, territories or countries while practising their profession.
+It is a principle provided for in the Canadian Free Trade Agreement (CFTA) by means of which workers' professional qualifications should be recognized to facilitate mobility between provinces and territories while practising their profession.

 Obtaining an OACIQ licence

 An equivalent licence in the same field of practice (“issuing a licence on presentation of another licence”) can be issued by the OACIQ if:

-- The candidate holds a valid real estate broker’s or agency executive officer’s licence from another authority at the time of application;
+- The candidate holds a valid real estate broker’s or agency executive officer’s licence from another province or Canadian territory at the time of application;

 - The candidate passes the OACIQ interprovincial challenge examination;

 - The candidate demonstrates his knowledge of French language, see the OQLF's French exam page;

 - The candidate meets other issuance conditions.